YEAR-END COUNTDOWN

 All new employees need to fill out the new Form W-4, Employee’s Withholding Certificate once they are hired.
 Filling out the form accurately is the responsibility of the employee, and the employer must accept the completed form as it is filled out.
 If an employer does not receive a completed Form W-4 from an employee, they are authorized to withhold federal income tax at the Single – No Deductions rate.

-Key takeaways about Form W-4 2024
+Key takeaways about Form W-4 2026

-• Determines how much federal income tax is withheld from an employee’s paycheck to avoid unexpected tax liabilities
+• Determines how much federal income tax is withheld from an employee’s paycheck to help avoid unexpected tax liabilities

 Filling a W-4 out incorrectly can mean employees have unexpected tax liabilities at the end of the year, so encourage them to take their time and follow the instructions carefully.
 In this W-4 overview, we’ll explain more on what this form is used for, how to complete it, and who needs to fill it out.